lcswillems/rl-starter-files/README.md

 - Entropy regularization
 - Very fast (2400 FPS for A2C against 2100 for repo 1 and 1700 for repo 2)
 - CUDA (x10 faster than CPU implementation)
-- Multiprocessing for collecting agent's trajectories in multiple environments simultaneously (x8 faster than single thread)
+- Multiprocessing for collecting agent's trajectories in multiple environments simultaneously

 ## Installation